Site Selection

 The 50-50 rule

 The 50-50 Rule, developed in 2016 in the absence of genetic data for Alaska seaweeds and aquatic plants, is a set of guidelines for cultivating seaweeds and aquatic plants in Alaskan waters.
 It aims to minimize disease transmission, protect genetic fitness in the wild, and maintain genetic diversity within cultured broodstocks.
-It encompasses two main guidelines: Restrict broodstock collection and progeny cultivation to within 50 km of the site location and at least 50 unrelated individual plants.
+This rule requires that reproductive tissue from at least 50 unrelated individuals per species must be collected annually to produce seed.
+Seed may then only be out-planted within 50 km of where that source tissue was collected.

 Unique opportunities in Alaska to support site selection